mydaytrip/partner-api/source/includes/trip-api.md

 ## Book endpoint

+This endpoint is used to book a trip option.
+Any trip option from Search or Customize endpoint response can be booked if the search results have not expired yet (see `expiresAt` property).
+You need to send id of the chosen option and passenger details to this endpoint.
+The result is a booking id that can be used to cancel the booking if not too close to departure.

 > To book the customized trip option with stops from the example above or to book a trip option from the original Search endpoint response for two adults and one child with a booster seat, use the following call:

 ```bash